michael-sumner/go-make-things/content/student-discount.md

 noIndex: true
 ---

-As a student, you can get 30% off of my [pocket guides](/guides/), [mini courses](/courses/), and [private mentoring program](/mentoring/).
+As a student, you can get 30% off of my [JavaScript pocket guides](/guides/) and [private mentoring program](/mentoring/).
 This applies to anyone in any type of schooling, including evening classes and coding bootcamps.

 Use the code `EDU30` at checkout to get your discount.